BuhleDamane/buhle-web-dev-portfolio/README.md

 **Live Demo:** [whimsical-pastelito-4f7960.netlify.app](https://whimsical-pastelito-4f7960.netlify.app/)
 **Tech Stack:** React, Firebase, AI Integration

 **The story:** We use AI for everything now.
 But I noticed we don't have games anymore that keep us on our toes, that show us where the gaps are, that remind us what we actually know versus what we're asking AI to do.
-I built this debugging app to close that gap — using AI itself.
+I built this debugging app to close that gap, using AI itself.

 **Key features:** User accounts, language selection (JavaScript/React), three difficulty levels, AI-generated challenges, split-screen editor, instant validation, hint system, progress tracking.